 The Commission is a quasi-judicial body and hears cases that allege violations of the campaign finance and disclosure laws.
 The Commission may assess penalties up to $10,000 per violation.

-The annual agency budget is $5.2 million appropriated from the state’s general fund.
+The annual agency budget is $6 million appropriated from the state’s general fund and the Public Disclosure Transparency Account.
 An Executive Director appointed by the Commission manages the agency's day to day operations.
 The 30-member staff’s main responsibilities are to receive reports and make them available to the public.
 Annually, the agency receives approximately 6,500 annual personal financial statements and over 90,000 reports from candidates, political committees, lobbyists, and lobbyist employers.
 Staff members also provide filer instruction, monitor compliance, conduct investigations, and develop online filing applications and data management systems.

 The campaign finance and disclosure laws rely on the antiseptic qualities of "sunshine" and several prohibitions to assure citizens of Washington that governmental systems and individuals who operate within it are open and honest.
 Before deciding which candidate, ballot proposal or pending legislation deserve support, the law provides citizens with an in-depth look at who is financing a campaign or has hired legislative lobbyists.
 In addition, monitoring efforts of concerned citizens, special interest groups, media and the Public Disclosure Commission ensures compliance with the law.
 The law contains five main elements that constitute one of the most exhaustive disclosure laws in the country and serve to build public confidence in the political process and government.